Diane Patrick (lawyer): Present role

 Diane Patrick retired from Ropes & Gray in 2016 after twenty-one years with the law firm.

 In 2015, soon after leaving the position of state first lady, Patrick was inducted into the Academy of Distinguished Bostonians and received the Cushing-Gavin Management Attorney Award for Excellence from the Labor Guild of Boston.
 Diane Patrick was also awarded the Champion of Justice Award from the Discovering Justice Foundation in 2017 and the Public Service Award from the Boston Bar Association in 2019.

 In 2018, Patrick was diagnosed with stage 1 uterine cancer, but was declared cancer free by 2019 following surgery and radiation treatment.
 Deval Patrick initially declined to run for President of the United States in 2020 due to his wife's cancer diagnosis.
 Following her treatment, Diane Patrick encouraged her husband to enter the race in November 2019 following months of discussions within their family.
 Patrick also consulted with former First Lady Michelle Obama, a friend, for advice on the presidential race and her own role as a potential first lady.
 If Deval Patrick had been elected, Diane Patrick said she would have focused on childhood education, mental health and women's rights.

 Diane Patrick actively campaigned for her husband in New Hampshire in the run-up to the 2020 New Hampshire Democratic presidential primary.
 Deval Patrick withdrew from the race after placing tenth in the New Hampshire primary.

 Diane Patrick has served as a trustee for several organizations, including ArtsBoston, Brigham and Women's Hospital, Cambridge College, and the Massachusetts Maritime Academy.
-She has also been a member of the boards of directors for the Epiphany School in Dorchester, Jane Doe, Inc., Massachusetts General Hospital, Partners Healthcare, the Posse Foundation, and United Way of Massachusetts Bay.
+She has also been a member of the boards of directors for the Epiphany School in Dorchester, Jane Doe, Inc., Massachusetts General Hospital, Mass General Brigham, the Posse Foundation, and United Way of Massachusetts Bay.

-Personal life

-Patrick has listed Augusten Burroughs, Toni Morrison, and John Steinbeck as among her favorite authors.